Clinical and Research Fellowships

 Jennifer Lambert, Ph.D., Track Coordinator

 The focus of the Adult track is on the application of basic experimental behavioral, cognitive, and psycho-physiological science to the understanding and treatment of adult behavior disorders.
-The general goals are to promote expertise in the assessment and treatment of adult psychiatric disorders, and to prepare postdoctoal fellows for careers that integrate clinical research with clinical practice.
+The general goals are to promote expertise in the assessment and treatment of adult psychiatric disorders, and to prepare postdoctoral fellows for careers that integrate clinical research with clinical practice.
 Adult clinical fellowships are typically offered at the Brown Medical School, Rhode Island Hospital, Butler Hospital and the Department of Veterans Affairs Medical Center.

 Christopher Houck, Ph.D., Track Coordinator

-The general goal of the Child track is to allow the postdoctoal fellow to gain greater depth of knowledge and clinical experience in specific areas of clinical or research interest within child or pediatric psychology.
+The general goal of the Child track is to allow the postdoctoral fellow to gain greater depth of knowledge and clinical experience in specific areas of clinical or research interest within child or pediatric psychology.
 Clinical child training, with an emphasis on developmental psychopathology is available at Bradley Hospital, a children's psychiatric hospital.
 Training in Pediatric Psychology at Rhode Island Hospital provides a broad exposure to clinical services across chronic and psychosomatic illness and focused research with a specific pediatric population.
 At Women & Infants Hospital training is provided with neonates and infants.

 HEALTH PSYCHOLOGY/BEHAVIORAL MEDICINE TRACK